 - Games should be Random RNG and RTP tested.

-Casino operators may attempt to obtain GamCare Certification, which is awarded for adherance to the above mentioned codes of practice.
+Casino operators may attempt to obtain GamCare Certification, which is awarded for adherence to the above mentioned codes of practice.
 It is our recommendation that every casino operator obtain this certification, which would be evidence of their responsible gambling practices.
-Here is a list of GamCare certified mobile casinos, as of 11th August 2014.

 While we have mentioned a whole set of practices that casino operators are expected to establish and follow, as said earlier players too hold equal responsibility towards responsible gambling.